Frix-x/klippain/docs/mmu.md

 To correct during print for example you can use the command: `MMU_GATE_MAP GATE=1 AVAILABLE=1` (adapt for your GATE number...)

 &nbsp;&nbsp;A good practice is to check the gates state after make changes in filaments with the command `MMU_GATE_MAP` to be sure all your setup is correct.
 The command `MMU_CHECK_GATE` can update the MAP for all MMU gates.
-But you can also use for exemple `MMU_CHECK_GATE TOOLS=0,2,5` to check and update only tools 0, 2 and 5.
+But you can also use for exemple `MMU_CHECK_GATE TOOLS=0,2,5` to check and update only tools 0, 2 and 5 or `MMU_CHECK_GATE GATES=0,2,5` to check and update only gates 0, 2 and 5.

 </details>